Select a heading to view more information.

 Might we suggest you try out a few different days and times, and see what suits you best – we look forward to your visit!

-Crave Sandwich Café & Catering is on the 2nd floor of the Museum.
-You may bring you own lunch or choose something from the Café.
-Museum admission is required to dine in our café.
+SpoonZ Express is located on the 2nd floor and they serve a variety of healthy, fresh snacks and meals including pizzas, salads, sandwiches, wraps .
+You may bring you own lunch and eat it in the designated eating spaces on the 2nd floor and outside in the courtyard.
+Museum admission is required to dine inside and in our café.
 There are also restaurants within walking distance of the Museum if you wish to eat off-site.
 You can re-enter the Museum by showing your hand stamp at the admissions desk.

 Because children inherently know how to play.
 Our exhibits and play experiences are designed to be open-ended, encouraging imaginative, creative play for you and your child to enjoy together.

 Yes!
-Our Room for Threes & Younger is specifically designed for the height, weight and developmental stages of our very youngest visitors.
+Our Place for Threes & Younger is specifically designed for the height, weight and developmental stages of our very youngest visitors.
 And, because this room is restricted to this specific age group, you will not have to worry about older children playing more energetically than your little one is used to.
-We also have a no-shoes policy in this room, so that we can be sure that our little “crawlers” have a clean space to explore.
+The room does include a Big Kid Zone for older siblings so the grown ups can play with the younger ones while the older children read and play with manipulatives in a nearby space.
+We also have a no-shoes policy in this room so that we can be sure that our little “crawlers” have a clean space to explore.

 Baby Zones are also located throughout our exhibit spaces and are clearly marked.